 AccessLex Institute/AIR Research and Dissertation Fellows Program

 The AccessLex Institute/AIR Research and Dissertation Fellows Program is a partnership between the AccessLex Institute and AIR.
 The program is a grant competition promoting scholarship on issues related to access, affordability and value of legal education specifically, and graduate and professional education more broadly.
-Research grants of up $50,000 and dissertation grants of up to $25,000 are available.

 AIR is pleased to provide two scholarships that facilitate the professional growth and development of early-career institutional research professionals.
 Both scholarships are available to current AIR members and are awarded on an annual basis.